TheFauxDreamer/CompassNoNewTabs/README.md

 ## How to install or test

 1. Ummm.
-I don't know actually
+I don't know actually...
-2. Download the safari version, create an Xcode project for safari extension.
+2. Download the safari version, create an Xcode project for a safari extension.
 3. Paste this over the top?